ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

 RTL provides type-safe run-time reflection for C++, combining compile-time guarantees with run-time flexibility.

 It enables name-based discovery and invocation of functions, constructors, and object members through a non-intrusive, type-safe reflection system that follows modern C++ idioms.
-For example, consider the following function –
+For example, consider the following function:
 ```c++
 std::string complexToStr(float real, float img);
 ```
-Using RTL, you can discover this function by name and call it dynamically –
+Using RTL, you can discover this function by name and call it dynamically:
 ```c++
 rtl::function<std::string(float, float)> cToStr = cxx::mirror().getFunction("complexToStr")
                                                                ->argsT<float, float>()